 - Google Analytics by Yoast – This plugin makes it simple to add Google Analytics (GA) to your WordPress site, adding lots of features, e.g. error page, search result and automatic outgoing links and download tracking.
-We will cover signing up for an GA account later in this guide, but this plugin makes it as easy as copy and pasting your GA ID and voila!
-Your going to want to set GA up as soon as possible, because this is how you are going to measure the effectiveness and success of everything your doing online.
+We will cover signing up for a GA account later in this guide, but this plugin makes it as easy as copy and pasting your GA ID and voila!
+You’re going to want to set GA up as soon as possible because this is how you are going to measure the effectiveness and success of everything you’re doing online.

 - Pretty Link Lite – Shrink, track and share any URL on the Internet from your WordPress website!
 This is going to be really important when we start talking about affiliate marketing int he monetization section below.
 This is a plugin that is going to allow you to cloak your affiliate links and make them “invisible” to the search engines and more friendly to your visitors.

 - Microblog Poster – Automatically publishes your new blog content to Social Networks.
 Auto-updates to Twitter, Facebook, Linkedin, Google+, and more.
-This is a great tool to get get your content out on social networks with out any additional effort from you.
+This is a great tool to get your content out on social networks without any additional effort from you.